-Winchester has excellent transport links including a direct train service to London Waterloo which takes just over an hour and runs every 20 minutes during peak times.
+Winchester has excellent transport links including a direct train service to London Waterloo which takes just under an hour and runs every 20 minutes during peak times.
 The station is also well served by trains running to and from Southampton, Basingstoke, Bournemouth, Weymouth, Brighton, the New Forest and the north of England.

 The University of Winchester is located close to the M3 which provides easy road access to the M25 and M27.
 Travelling to and from Heathrow and Gatwick airports is convenient by both road and train and takes between one and two hours depending on your choice of transport and the time of day.
 Southampton Airport is located just 15 minutes away by train and offers flights within the UK, the Channel Islands and mainland Europe.

 The National Express coach service picks up from Winchester (St Catherine's Park and Ride) and serves dozens of destinations across the UK.
 Ferry services from Portsmouth link to a number of ports in France and Spain.